PaulKinlan/paul.kinlan.me/content/en/2011-02-24-i-ve-seen-the-future-of-the-web-it-s-in-the-b.markdown

 <p>Chrome introduced the notion of background pages to packaged apps and
 extensions.
-Background pages allow the app or extension to run without a UI surface &ndash; this is pretty cool because it allows for some really great use-cases that you don&rsquo;t get with plain web applications; for example you can poll Twitter for updates that mention you and receive an alert via a Desktop Notification about the update.</p>
+Background pages allow the app or extension to run without a UI surface &ndash; this is pretty cool because it allows for some really great use-cases that you don't get with plain web applications; for example you can poll Twitter for updates that mention you and receive an alert via a Desktop Notification about the update.</p>